MicrosoftDocs/architecture-center/docs/framework/operational-excilence/automation-infrastructure.md

 ## Tailwind case study

-As part of a Tailwindtrader's effort to release more often, increase reliability, while reducing effort, the Tailwind operations team has identified significant effort spent building or re-setting tailwindtraders.com test environments before each release.
+As part of a Tailwind Trader's cloud effort to release more often, increase reliability, while reducing effort, the Tailwind operations team has identified significant effort spent building or re-setting tailwindtraders.com test environments before each release.
 Furthermore, confidence is low in that the test environments provide the proper amount of production likeness to identify potential issues effectively.
-For example, monitoring and observability systems are not replicated in the test environments.
+For example, monitoring and observability systems are not replicated to the test environments.

 Much of this effort spent performing the following manual tasks: